 One of the biggest perks of being a runner is exposure.
 You’re everywhere, seeing how it all comes together.
 If there’s a section of the operation you have a particular interest in, it’s so easy to connect with the people working in it.
 Every question you can ask someone is a good one, especially when you’re starting out, everyone is always happy to answer questions.
 I was in the gallery at every opportunity, observing and learning.

-For me, before I begin working on any project, I tap into my stalking skills, mailing people, researching any of the show’s previous content, anything to further my knowledge on what I’m stepping into.
+For me, before I begin working on any project, I tap into my researching skills, mailing people, researching any of the show’s previous content, anything to further my knowledge on what I’m stepping into.
 Facebook and IMBD are my best friends!

 You returned in 2024 as director’s assistant, how did you find the step up?